 - Disruptive behavior disorders: Children with these disorders tend to defy rules and often are disruptive in structured environments, such as school.

-- Pervasive development disorders: Children with these disorders are confused in their thinking and generally have problems understanding the world around them.
+- Pervasive developmental disorders: Children with these disorders are confused in their thinking and generally have problems understanding the world around them.

 - Elimination disorders: Disorders that affect behavior related to using the bathroom.
 Enuresis, or bed-wetting, is the most common of the elimination disorders.